mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 #include <vector>
 ```

-The two Neo includes bring in the actual definitions for Neo Segment and SegmentObject.
-[The Google Logging Library](https://github.com/google/glog) (glog) is used by Morpheus for logging, however the choice of a logger is up to the individual developer.
+The two Neo includes bring in the actual definitions for Neo `Segment` and `SegmentObject`.
+The [Google Logging Library](https://github.com/google/glog) (glog) is used by Morpheus for logging, however the choice of a logger is up to the individual developer.

 Neo uses the [Boost.Fiber](https://www.boost.org/doc/libs/1_77_0/libs/fiber/doc/html/fiber/overview.html) library to perform task scheduling.
 In the future Neo will likely expose a configuration option to choose between fibers or `std::thread`.
 For now all Morpheus stages both Python and C++ are executed within a fiber.
 In general authors of a stage don't need to be too concerned about this detail with two notable exceptions:
 1. Rather than yielding or sleeping a thread, stage authors should instead call [boost::this_fiber::yield](https://www.boost.org/doc/libs/master/libs/fiber/doc/html/fiber/fiber_mgmt/this_fiber.html#this_fiber_yield) and [boost::this_fiber::sleep_for](https://www.boost.org/doc/libs/master/libs/fiber/doc/html/fiber/fiber_mgmt/this_fiber.html#this_fiber_sleep_for) respectively.
 1. In cases where thread-local-storage is desired, [fiber local storage](https://www.boost.org/doc/libs/1_77_0/libs/fiber/doc/html/fiber/fls.html) should be used instead.

 Authors of stages which require concurrency are free to choose their own concurrency models.
 It is permissible to launch new processes, threads or fibers from within a stage, so long as the management of those resources is contained within the stage.
 Newly launched threads are also free to make use of thread local storage so long as it doesn't occur within the thread the stage is executed from.